iboishin/marketing-analytics-using-aws-cloud-formation/README.md

 4. Select the orange *Create Stack* button.
 5. Keep the *Template is ready* option and select *Upload a template file*
 6. Upload the common-resources Cloud Formation stacks (i.e. the yml files).
 Fill in a unique stack name and the stack parameters (see below).
-7. Create a Marketo REST API Lambda layer (see below) and create a Lambda layer in AWS using the zip file with the name *${ProjectName}-${Env}-marketorestpython-layer*
+7. Create a Marketo REST API Lambda layer resource (see steps below) and create a Lambda layer in AWS using the zip file with the name *${ProjectName}-${Env}-marketorestpython-layer*
 8. Upload the transformation-resources Cloud Formation stacks (i.e. the yml files).
 Fill in a unique stack name and the stack parameters (see below).
     *Note : Depending on your region, you might need to change the layer version for the AWS Data Wrangler layer.*